percona/percona-server-mysql-operator/source/expose.rst

    NAME                     TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)                                                         AGE cluster1-mysql-primary   LoadBalancer   10.40.37.98    35.192.172.85   3306:32146/TCP,33062:31062/TCP,33060:32026/TCP,6033:30521/TCP   3m31s

+As you could notice, this command also shows mapped ports the application can use to communicate with MySQL primary instance (e.g. ``3306`` for the classic MySQL protocol, or ``33060`` for `MySQL X Protocol <https://dev.mysql.com/doc/dev/mysql-server/latest/page_mysqlx_protocol.html>`__ useful for :abbr:`CRUD (Create, Read, Update and Delete)` operations, such as asynchronous calls).

 Group Replication
 -----------------

-Clusters configured to use Group Replication are exposed via the `MySQL Router <https://dev.mysql.com/doc/mysql-router/8.0/en/>`_ proxy.
+Clusters configured to use Group Replication are exposed via the `MySQL Router <https://dev.mysql.com/doc/mysql-router/8.0/en/>`_ through a Kubernetes Service called ``<CLUSTER_NAME>-router``: for example, ``cluster1-router``.
 Network design in this case looks like this:

 .. image:: ./assets/images/exposure-gr.svg
    :align: center